byronwolfman/nomad-playground/labs/03-one-off-simple-batches.md

 * Does setting increasing the count from 1 to 3 run all 3 jobs, or just the difference of 2?
 * With `count = 2` set `command = "sh"` and below that use `args = ["-c", "sleep 1 && exit ${NOMAD_ALLOC_INDEX}"]`
   * Run this again; does the scheduler attempt to re-run both containers, or just one?
+* Revert the job to normal and execute with `count = 1`; immediately set `count = 2` and re-execute before the first batch job finishes

 Rever the jobspec file to default, then switch to version 0.3 and: